 how do i take care of my clé guild new california bricks?

-see our clé guild new california installation & maintenance guides for more information.
+see our clé guild new california material guidelines for more information.

 what type of finish should i expect with this collection?